-The best yoga blocks
+Best yoga blocks

 How long do yoga blocks last?

-A. If you use yoga blocks on a regular basis and take good care of them, chances are they’ll last for a couple years.
-After that, you may begin to notice small pieces chipping off or peeling, in which case it’s time for a replacement.
+A. If you use yoga blocks on regulaly and take good care of them, chances are they’ll last for a couple years.
+After that, you may begin to notice small pieces chipping off or peeling.
+Then it’s time for a replacement.

 Which size yoga block should I buy?